karan-pathak/guides/source/getting-started/js-primer.md

 })
 ```

 In the above code snippet, we assume that a person has many posts, and a post has many comments.
-So, `person.get('post')` will return a `promise` object and we chain the response with `then()` so that when it's resolved, we get the first object from the resolved collection and get comments from it with `myFirstPost.get('comment')` which will again return a `promise` object, thus continuing the chain.
+So, `person.get('post')` will return a `Promise` object.
+We chain the response with `then()` so that when it's resolved, we get the first object from the resolved collection.
+Then, we get comments from it with `myFirstPost.get('comment')` which will again return a `promise` object, thus continuing the chain.

 ### Resources